The U.S. States Most Prone to Natural Disasters

 Overall severe weather

 By a number of estimations, the winner of this category is Texas, which is prone to floods, hurricanes, and even winter storms, reports CNBC.
 And according to NOAA, it’s already been impacted by five extreme weather events in 2020, from high winds and hail that also hit a wide swath of the Midwest and the Ohio Valley in March, to tornadoes in late May, to (one week later) a south-Texas-only hailstorm that caused $1.2 billion in damages.
 Add in the years 2015 to 2019 and you get another 20 major droughts, severe storms, tornadoes, general deluges, and more affecting the Lone Star State.
 It also boasts the second-most expensive natural disaster ever in the United States—2017’s Hurricane Harvey, coming in second after 2005’s Katrina.
+Make sure you never do these things at home during severe weather.

 Hurricane-prone states are the most likely to experience flooding, and Texas and Florida’s Gulf Coast most assuredly have seen more than their fair share, as has the region around the Mississippi River.
 And while there’s a case to be made for all three for the worst flooding in the last five years, let’s not forget flood-prone Louisiana, a third of which experienced historic amounts of rain and flooding in August 2016, with more than 31 inches of rain recorded in the town of Watson over the course of 72 hours.
 Fifty thousand homes were destroyed, 13 people lost their lives, and the state racked up almost $11 billion in damages, according to NOAA.
 How can you protect yourself in the event of an emergency?
 Here’s the one thing natural disaster survivors wish they’d done differently to prepare.

 Is Florida the hurricane capital of the United States?
 It could be.
 Hurricane Irma maintained a maximum sustained wind of 185 mph for 37 hours in 2017, devastating the Keys.
 And in 2018, Hurricane Michael, the first Category 5 storm to hit the U.S. mainland since Andrew in 1992, caused storm surges of over 15 feet, reports the Center for Climate and Energy Solutions.
 Michael also killed 49 people.
 Thanks to its hurricanes, Florida experiences the second-highest total damages costs related to natural disasters—$225 billion—after Texas, when calculated over the past 40 years, according to CNBC.
+Here’s how to prep your home for hurricane season.

 Here again, Florida is the big winner—they don’t call it the Lightning Capital for nothing.
 When factoring by density (that is, the most number of lightning strikes per square mile), Florida logged in at 228 in 2019, Fox News reports.
 Want to factor it a different way?
 Texas wins with total lightning counts: 47,397,975 in 2019.
 And while lightning can be cool to witness from a safe distance, one zap carries a core temperature of 50,000 degrees Fahrenheit.
 Not only can that kill you by giving you a heart attack, according to the CDC, but it can also start devastating fires and damage structures.
 Ten percent of lighting strikes to humans result in death.
 In 2019, there were 20 lightning-related deaths in the United States; Florida and Texas were tied for the highest number, at three each.
 And yes, it’s dangerous to shower during a lightning storm.